- Kaletra is used to treat adults and children at least 14 days old

 Read the FDA description of Kaletra.

 Kaletra works by blocking protease enzymes that are present in HIV.
 The lopinavir in the medication works to keep the viruses from duplicating.
-The ritonavir in the medication does not act against HIV, but instead works with the body to maintain steady levels of lopinavir, thus maximizing that drug’s effectiveness.
-Kaletra is not a cure for HIV or AIDS, but it is a way to slow HIV’s progression.
+The ritonavir in the medication doesn’t act against HIV, but instead works with the body to maintain steady levels of lopinavir, thus maximizing that drug’s effectiveness.
+Kaletra is given as part of combination drug therapy for HIV.
+Kaletra is not a cure for HIV or AIDS, but it’s a way to slow HIV’s progression.

 This information is a summary.
 Before starting this medication, discuss questions with your healthcare provider and make sure you understand dosage instructions.